fintzd/fintzd/README.md

 ## Hi there 👋,

-This is what I should write about according to Github:
+According to Github, this is what I should write about:

 > Here are some ideas to get you started:
 >